MileHacker Logo

 Raleigh features several locations that define its character and allow visitors a glimpse into itits past and culture.
 From government buildings to green spaces, each landmark has a story.

-Many of Raleigh's significant landmarks are clustered in the downtown area, making them accessible for walking tours.
+Many of Raleigh's significant landmarks are clustered in the downtown area, which makes them accessible for tours on foot.

 Must-Visit Landmarks

-• North Carolina State Capitol: Historic Greek Revival building, main seat of NC government.
+• North Carolina The State capitol building: Historic Greek Revival building, main seat of NC government.
 Free entry.

 • North Carolina Museum of Natural Sciences: Largest natural history museum in the Southeast.
 Free entry.